 We recently wrote a blog all about getting your optometry website seen through search engine optimization; dotting your site’s I’s, so to speak, by making sure all of your contact information is consistent across the web; using social media, and other means.
 Those are all things we do every day at MyAdvice for hundreds of clients through building and optimizing beautiful, effective, hard-working websites.

 In that blog, we also discussed myriad reasons why having your nephew design your practice website isn’t such a great idea, no matter how great the price!
-With optometry website design in mind, in this blog, let’s cover some of the cool things our MyAdvice designers are doing to make our optometry practices stand out.
+With an optometry website design in mind, in this blog, let’s cover some of the cool things our MyAdvice designers are doing to make our optometry practices stand out.

 Search is on the move